Brute force attacks

 Theoretically, every string can be identified by a brute-force attack depending on the strength of the associated security strategy.
 This refers to certain access restrictions, like for example, limiting the number of entries.
 Alternatively, in case of many incorrect login attempts, further entries could be refused for a certain period of time.

 Brute-force attacks can be implemented much faster without such security mechanisms in place.
 The two factors that basically determine the success of such an attack are the time available and the capabilities of the attacker’s hardware, which is largely responsible for the speed of the attack.
+Common protections against brute force attacks include anti-virus software, anti-phishing solutions, anti-malware and ransomware solutions, good cyber hygiene, and user awareness training.

 This method of attack, which some experts have described as redundant, is used increasingly by internet criminals.
 It is used to attack FTP hosts, ports and clients with an active release function for the remote desktop.
 In this case, a flood of attacks can be initiated in automated form.
 The attacker only has to define the framework conditions by specifying parameters.